HowardHer/Arnolds-Cat-Map-Image-Encryption/README.md

-## Contents
+## Python, C, Verilog RTL Implementations
-We have implemented both Encryption and Decryption algorithms for Arnold's Cat Map using Software (Python, C) and Hardware (Verilog RTL).
-We have provided all the codes we have used to perform the software vs. hardware performance improvement.
+We have implemented both Encryption and Decryption algorithms for Arnold's Cat Map using Software ([Python](Python_Code), [C](C_Code)) and Hardware ([Verilog RTL](ASIC)).
+We provide all the codes used to compare the performance improvement between software and hardware.

+We have also included some [basic images](photos) used in our testing, debugging, and demos.

 ## Getting Started